yasamins/SSSF-course/Assignments/Week1/W1-Week-assignment.md

 ### 1st step (Monday)
-Create the HTML template for displaying a list of thumbnails with some details
+Create the HTML template for displaying a list of thumbnails with some details.
+Use the data from the array above.

 >Example layout:
 ![Example layout](img/ui1.png)